Plan a Cruise My Trips Port Guides Featured Cruises

 Currency and Language

-The local currency is the Euro (€).
-Credit cards (Visa, MasterCard, American Express) are widely accepted in most shops, restaurants, and hotels.
-ATMs are numerous and easily found throughout the city center, including near the port.
-The official languages are Galician (Gallego) and Spanish (Castellano).
-English proficiency is moderate in tourist-facing businesses but less common in other areas.
-Basic Spanish phrases are always appreciated.
+The local currency is the Euro (EUR).
+Credit cards are widely accepted in most shops, restaurants, and attractions.
+ATMs are numerous and easily found throughout the city center.
+The official languages are Spanish (Castellano) and Galician.
+English proficiency varies; it is generally spoken in tourist areas, hotels, and larger shops, but learning a few basic Spanish phrases is always appreciated.

 Top Attractions